3mdeb/conferences/unveiling-openbmc.md

 You may still find older web interface on existing machines, which comes from already deprecated phosphor-webui project.

-The feature-set is mostly the same.
+The feature set is mostly the same.
 The differences are in the underlying technologies.